wingz-inc/traefik/docs/toml.md

 Additional settings can be defined using Consul Catalog tags:

-- `traefik.enable=false`: disable this container in Træfɪk
+- `traefik.enable=false`: disable this container in Træfik
 - `traefik.protocol=https`: override the default `http` protocol
 - `traefik.backend.weight=10`: assign this weight to the container
 - `traefik.backend.circuitbreaker=NetworkErrorRatio() > 0.5`